wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/how-to-track-okr-progress.md

-The next of the **4Cs** is Check-in.
+The next of the **4Cs** is **Check-in**.
 This is updating the progress of your OKRs in Viva Goals and this should be done on an ongoing basis.
 This can either be on a regular schedule decided by your organization, such as every week, or by integrating Viva Goals with an outside data source.

 There are three ways to update the progress of OKRs in Viva Goals.